HELLO & WELCOME

 Wedding day morning:

 When choosing your getting ready location lighting is everything.
 From a photographers perspective we love well lit rooms filled with natural light.
 Have a look around for a space that has a lot of light from a window.
-To improve the aesthetics of your images it is ideal to un-clutter the room, collect all bags ect off the floor, bed etc.
+To improve the aesthetics of your images it is ideal to un-clutter the room, collect all bags ect off the floor, bed etc. The backdrop of your location can have a huge impact in the aesthetics of your images, locations such as hotel rooms can sometimes provide the perfect setting, and also on occasions can be more convenient saving precious time traveling from suburb to suburb on your wedding day morning.

 Little details can really help to tell your story and reflect your style of wedding.
 A lot of thought has gone into matching the florals with the invites or table decor.
 Photography can really bring it all together.
 Wedding mornings can get very busy, but before we get there maybe you could gather up your special details that you would like photographed.
 Having them in the one place makes it easy for the photographers and videographers.
 Details such as: rings, invites (the whole set or two sets of invitations) jewellery, shoes, gifts ect.
 If you and your partner are exchanging gifts/cards, you may wish to wait to open until your photographer and video videographer are there, so we can catch those smiles or tears of joy!